sorukumar/blog/_posts/draft-2024-04-04-LN-Node-Cohort-Analysis.md

 These questions come to mind when we start thinking about growth of Lightning network.

 The goal of this post is to share raw data, and provide some interpretation.
-In the next iteration of cohort analysis, I'll pass more holistic ana
+In the next iteration of cohort analysis, I'll pass more holistic analysis.

-In general, LN is still an early technology, so a lot of nodes are just Ln enthusiast playing around, and a lot of big nodes are bitcoin business who are here to support the technology  and reap the benefit of being an early adopter.
-So, in short, dont read too much on data as the behavior will keep changing as the ride along the adoption curve.

 # The data & the methodology